zanella/bingo90/java/README.md

  - Java 17
  - Maven 3

+## Algorithm

+The Pool class is responsible for generating the available numbers for filling the Tickets, they are shuffled so that the ticket-filling part can just pick the "next" and it's not sequential.

+The Tickets are generated fully valid, meaning: all rows and columns comply with the constraints (e.g. no 3 nulls in a column).

+The Strip creation generates 6 tickets, which means there's nothing left in the Pool in the end.

+It (Strip) is created in one pass, since the Tickets are all generated as valid they use the exact amount of numbers they have to, which means that the last ticket creation only has enough (90 - (15 * 5)) numbers in the Pool.

 ## How to use

-Choose one of the options below on how to run it (`quarkus dev`, native executable, ...) and then hit the bingo 90 URL:
+Choose one of the options below on how to run it (`fast-jar` (fastest), `quarkus dev`, native executable, ...) and then hit the bingo 90 URL:

  - http://localhost:9000/bingo90
  - Click the blue button